stephaneworkspace/astrology/README.md

 0.1.32
 * Add rules for all 12 zodiac signs with examples/data.json values for examples/html_chart.rs
+* Some tests code for c -> rust -> c are temporary deleted

 0.1.31
 * Add rules for zodiac without using libswe_sys, just compute with Aries =